Tamagoyaki (Japanese Rolled Omelette) – 卵焼き

 Instructions

-1. In a bowl, whisk together the eggs, soy sauce, sugar, salt, and water until well combined but not too frothy (to avoid air bubbles).
+1. In a bowl, whisk together the eggs, hondashi, sugar, and soy sauce until well combined but not too frothy (to avoid air bubbles).
+If you want your eggs to be more uniform in texture, optionally pass the egg mixture through a fine-mesh sieve.

-4. Pour a thin layer of the egg mixture into the pan, tilting it to spread evenly.
-Once the bottom is set but still slightly soft on top, use chopsticks or a spatula to roll it up from one side to the other.
+3. Pour a thin layer of the egg mixture (about 1/4 or 1/3 of it) into the pan, tilting it to spread evenly.
+Once the bottom is set but still slightly soft on top, use chopsticks or a spatula to roll it from the side furthest from you to the side closest to you.

 6. Lift the existing roll slightly so the new egg layer flows underneath it.
-Once set, roll it up again.
+Once set, roll it up again in the same direction as before.

-7. Repeat: continue adding layers and rolling until all the egg mixture is used.
-Adjust the heat if needed to prevent burning.
+7. Repeat steps 4-6: continue adding layers and rolling until all the egg mixture is used.
+Adjust the heat if needed to prevent overcooking.

 8. Once done, transfer the tamagoyaki to a cutting board.
-Let it rest for a minute, then slice into even pieces.
+Optionally, you can also place the tamagoyaki inside a bamboo mat to help further set it into a rectangular shape.
+Let it rest for a few minutes, then slice into even pieces.
 Serve warm or cold as part of a meal or bento box!

 • Prep Time: 3 minutes